hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 ### Smart links from URLs

-To allow applications to link to content without the use of templates, the HOKO SDK allows the creation of `Deeplink` objects and the manual addition of platform dependent URLs.
+To allow applications to link to content without the use of templates, the HOKO SDK allows the creation of `Deeplink` objects and the manual addition of platform dependent URLs (iOS universal, iPhone, iPad, Android and/or Web).

 {% highlight java %}
 HashMap routeParameters = new HashMap();